stormworks-utils/sw_mc_builder/README.md

 Outputs are simply defined by placing them in a microcontroller.

 If inputs or outputs are outside of the boundaries of the microcontroller, a warning will be generated, and the microcontroller expanded.
+If `x` and `y` are none in a input or output definition, the IO will be autoplaced.

 ```python
 from sw_mc_builder import *